Downtown Living Tour

 Renovation of one of Downtown Wichita's most iconic buildings will soon be underway as new plans have been announced.
-Developer Gary Oborny of Occidental Management identified $54 Million of redevelopment and expansion projects for the Downtown Union Station campus. view all >
+Developer Gary Oborny of Occidental Management identified $54 Million of redevelopment and expansion projects for the Downtown Union Station campus.
+This project will be key in enhancing walkability between INTRUST Bank Arena and Old Town. view all >

 Douglas Ave Underpass